 Take this metaphorical example.
 If a patient sees a GP to discuss complications from recent heart surgery, does that make the GP a cardiologist?
 Of course not.
 An ethical and competent GP would refer the patient back to the specialist (the cardiologist).
 In the case of trauma and PTSD, you must see a trauma specialist, a knowledgeable and skilled therapist who can actually help you.

 What makes my trauma therapy so effective?

-Trauma therapy involves the processing of related memories and feelings.
+My trauma therapy involves the processing of trauma-related memories and feelings.
+This means that unlike other therapies, memories are ‘time-stamped’ so the brain, mind and body knows it is in the past.
+It stops ‘poking you’.
+The intense emotions attached to the traumatic memory, simply disappear.
 As a result, you will feel more resilient, calm, confident, and be able to trust yourself and others.

-Venka de Rooij is a trauma & PTSD therapist trained in the use of Specialist trauma therapy approaches, Bi-Lateral Analysis Stimulation Technique (BLAST), clinical hypnotherapy, RTT and body-based approaches, including Kinetic Shift and Emotional Freedom Technique.
+Venka de Rooij is a trauma & PTSD therapist trained in the use of Specialist trauma therapy approaches, like EMDR, clinical hypnotherapy, RTT and body-based approaches including Somasense and ATTCH treatment model.